ISSArt-LLC/ISSArt-LLC.github.io/posts/2018-03-23-how-to-make-etl-simple-and-intuitive-with-nifi.md

 Its main features are:

-- user’s web interface;
+- user's web interface;
 - routes can be changed in the runtime;
 - flexibly configurable.

 You can learn more details about the main features of the system here [Apache NiFi Overview](https://nifi.apache.org/docs.html).
 This article will cover only the main points that provide visibility and the ability to make changes in the runtime.
-Let’s look at a simple ETL task like reading data from FTP, converting character set and uploading to the database.
+Let's look at a simple ETL task like reading data from FTP, converting character set and uploading to the database.

 ### *Preconditions:*